swiftlang/sourcekit-lsp/Documentation/Configuration File.md

 ## Structure

 `config.json` is a JSON file with the following structure.
 All keys are optional and unknown keys are ignored.
-- `swiftPM`: Options for SwiftPM workspaces
+- `swiftPM`: Options for SwiftPM workspaces.
   - `configuration: "debug"|"release"`: The configuration to build the project for during background indexing and the configuration whose build folder should be used for Swift modules if background indexing is disabled.